OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/customer-management-service/customerrole.md

 A person can use the same login credentials to access accounts across multiple customers, and multiple [CustomerRole](customerrole.md) objects can be returned for one person via the [GetUser](getuser.md) operation.
 For example, two [CustomerRole](customerrole.md) objects are returned if user@contoso.com was invited to [Customer](customer.md#id) 123 and the user also has access to manage linked accounts under [Customer](customer.md#id) 234.

-Taken individually, a user has the same role on the [CustomerId](customerrole.md#customerid), [AccountIds](customerrole.md#accountids), and [LinkedAccountIds](customerrole.md#linkedaccountids) for a given [CustomerRole](customerrole.md); however, if a user has multiple customer roles then taken as a whole the effective set of permissions depend on the full set of [CustomerRoles](getuser.md#customerroles) returned by [GetUser](getuser.md).
+Taken individually, a user has the same role on the [CustomerId](customerrole.md#customerid), [AccountIds](customerrole.md#accountids), and [LinkedAccountIds](customerrole.md#linkedaccountids) for a given [CustomerRole](customerrole.md); however, if a user has multiple customer roles then taken as a whole the effective permissions depend on the full set of [CustomerRoles](getuser.md#customerroles) returned by [GetUser](getuser.md).
 Several examples are provided below.

 > [!TIP]
-> Please see the [Account Hierchy and User Permissions](../guides/account-hierarchy-permissions.md) guide for an overview with examples.
+> Please see the [Account Hierchy and User Permissions](../guides/account-hierarchy-permissions.md) guide for an overview of customer roles with examples.

 ## Syntax
 ```xml